We’re passionate about onboarding because we know that a strong onboarding program can help employees and their companies thrive.

 This happens more often than you might think, especially in companies and startups that are growing very quickly.
 Because they’re scaling rapidly, these companies might not have a floor plan or a facilities manager, which means details like workspaces can go unnoticed.

-Solution: If your company is scaling quickly, make sure to have someone responsible for facility logistics and loop them in to any onboarding conversations.
+Solution: If your company is working in an office, make sure to have someone responsible for facility logistics and loop them into any onboarding conversations.
 If remote, make sure that someone communicates with the new hire specifically about the first hour of their day!

 I truly believe that a new hire’s first day is an important opportunity to set the tone for their employment.

 Fortunately, the importance of onboarding goes beyond the little details.